How to Tell When Chicken Has Gone Bad

 The good news is that not all is lost if your best intentions for dinner didn’t go according to plan.
 What’s the best way to tell if chicken has gone bad?
 Stick to four reliable checkpoints when making that assessment: date, color, smell, and feel.

 1. Check the date.

-As a rule of thumb, raw chicken should only be left in the fridge for two days.
+As a rule of thumb, raw chicken should not be left in the fridge for more than two days.
 According to the USDA and U.S. Food and Drug Administration, raw chicken should be stored for no longer than one to two days in the refrigerator.
 If the chicken was previously frozen, this timeline goes into effect after the meat is fully defrosted.

 2. Look at the coloring.

 If you’re still not sure, use visual cues to help you out.
 What does the chicken look like?
 Does it still have a pinkish, fleshy hue, or has it started to take on a dull, grayish color?